open-blockchain-explorer/tnbexplorer/.github/CODE_OF_CONDUCT.md

 representative at an online or offline event.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement by email to taneja.nikhil03@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior should be reported to the community leaders in charge of enforcement via email at taneja.nikhil03@gmail.com.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the